Alumni at Work

 Major at MMA: Marine Engineering

-Extracurricular involvement while at MMA: APO, summer sailing, and various other activities
+Extracurricular involvement while at MMA: APO, Summer Sailing

 Employer: William Kramer & Associates